These exercise cover the scales, statistics and themes of ggplot2 for Plotting in R.

 plot

-## Warning: Removed 14 rows containing missing values (geom_point).
+## Warning: Removed 14 rows containing missing values or values outside the scale range

 1. Adjust the scale legend from plot in exercise 4 to show only 75%, median and min values in scale legend.